-- " a cumulative dividend of 7.25% per annum through to the end of Superior's second fiscal quarter in 2027 after which time the rate increases as described below - " exchange each share of Preferred Stock into common shares of Superior at approximately US\$8.67 per share (the "Exchange Price") calculated by dividing the liquation preference of the Preferred Stock then in effect (plus any accrued and unpaid dividends) by the Exchange Price (the "Exchange Price") (being 30,002,837 common shares in aggregate), subject to adjustment and to certain thresholds - " participate, on an as-exchanged basis, in any dividends paid by Superior on its common shares in excess of \$0.06 per common share per month - " vote on an as-exchanged basis with holders of common shares of Superior by instructing the holder of the Special Voting Shares (as defined below) in accordance with the terms of a Voting Trust Agreement between Superior Plus US Holdings Inc., Superior, SPC PIPE L.P. and Computershare dated July 13, 2020 (the "Voting Trust Agreement") - " in the event of any liquidation, winding up or dissolution of Superior, receive prior, and in preference to, any distribution to the holders of common shares of Superior, an amount equal to the greater of the liquidation preference per share and a premium of up to 0.4 times the liquidation preference then in effect plus accrued and unpaid dividends or the amount receivable had the shares of Preferred Stock been exchanged for common shares immediately prior to the liquidation event.
+- " a cumulative dividend of 7.25% per annum through to the end of Superior's second fiscal quarter in 2027 after which time the rate increases as described below - " exchange each share of Preferred Stock into common shares of Superior at approximately U.S.S\$8.67 per share (the "Exchange Price") calculated by dividing the liquation preference of the Preferred Stock of U.S.\$1,000 per share (plus any accrued and unpaid dividends) by the Exchange Price (being approximately 115.4 common shares for each share of Preferred Stock or 30,002,837 common shares in aggregate), subject to adjustment and to certain thresholds - " participate, on an as-exchanged basis, in any dividends paid by Superior on its common shares in excess of \$0.06 per common share per month - " vote on an as-exchanged basis with holders of common shares of Superior by instructing the trustee that holds the Special Voting Shares (as defined below) in accordance with the terms of a Voting Trust Agreement between Superior Plus U.S. Holdings Inc., Superior, SPC PIPE L.P. and Computershare dated July 13, 2020 (the "Voting Trust Agreement") - " in the event of any liquidation, winding up or dissolution of Superior, receive prior, and in preference to, any distribution to the holders of common shares of Superior, an amount equal to the greater of the liquidation preference per share and a premium of up to 0.4 times the liquidation preference then in effect plus accrued and unpaid dividends or the amount receivable had the shares of Preferred Stock been exchanged for common shares immediately prior to the liquidation event.

-Superior has the option to redeem all, but not less than all, of the Preferred Stock after June 13, 2027, at US\$1,000 per share plus accrued and unpaid dividends.
+Superior has the option to redeem all, but not less than all, of the Preferred Stock after June 13, 2027, at U.S.\$1,000 per share plus accrued and unpaid dividends.
 If Superior does not redeem the Preferred Stock, the dividend rate increases by 0.75% per annum for the subsequent four years to a maximum of 10.25%.
-Superior also has the option to cause the exchange of all of the Preferred Stock into common shares of Superior on or after June 13, 2023, if the volume-weighted average price of the common shares during the then preceding 30 consecutive trading day period, converted to U.S. dollars at the applicable exchange rate, is greater than 145% of the exchange price.
+Superior also has the option to cause the exchange of all of the Preferred Stock into common shares of Superior on or after June 13, 2023, if the volume-weighted average price of the common shares during the then preceding 30 consecutive trading day period, converted to U.S. dollars at the applicable exchange rate, is greater than 145% of the Exchange Price.

-In the event of a liquidation, winding-up or dissolution of Superior Plus US Holdings Inc., where there is no concurrent liquidation, winding-up or dissolution of Superior, Superior will automatically exchange each share of Preferred Stock for one Parent Preferred Share (defined below) of Superior pursuant to the terms of an Exchange and Support Agreement among Superior, Superior Plus US Holdings Inc. and SPC PIPE L.P. dated July 13, 2020 (the "Exchange Agreement").
+In the event of a liquidation, winding-up or dissolution of Superior Plus U.S. Holdings Inc., where there is no concurrent liquidation, winding-up or dissolution of Superior, Superior will automatically exchange each share of Preferred Stock for one Parent Preferred Share (defined below) of Superior pursuant to the terms of an Exchange and Support Agreement among Superior, Superior Plus U.S. Holdings Inc. and SPC PIPE L.P. dated July 13, 2020 (the "Exchange Agreement").

 In connection with the Brookfield Investment, we also entered into an investor rights agreement with the Brookfield Investor providing for, among other things, registration rights, participation rights, certain standstill and transfer restrictions and director nomination rights.
-Pursuant to this agreement, the Brookfield Investor has agreed to a lock-up that prohibits it from selling Preferred Stock, Parent Preferred Shares or common shares of Superior prior to July 13, 2021.
-Following such 12-month period, the Brookfield Investor will be prohibited from transferring any Preferred Stock, Parent Preferred Shares or common shares of Superior if such transfer: (i) would cause the acquirer to own in excess of 18% of Superior's common shares on an as-exchanged or as-converted basis, as the case may be; or (ii) is to a competitor of Superior.
+Pursuant to this agreement, the Brookfield Investor has agreed to certain restrictions that prohibit it from selling Preferred Stock, Parent Preferred Shares or common shares of Superior if such transfer: (i) would cause the acquirer to own in excess of 18% of Superior's common shares on an as-exchanged or as-converted basis, as the case may be; or (ii) is to a competitor of Superior.